 Sigulda is famous for its beautiful fall and incredible scenery; therefore, this will be the starting point for your adventure.
 To start off the day right, you need to fill yourself with some traditional Latvian food.
 There is no better place to do that than the famous bakery Elkers.
 Some locals say that a visit to Sigulda is incomplete without visiting Eklers.

-It is a very cozy, home style coffee/cake shop located in the heart of the city.
+It is a very cozy, home style coffee/cake shop located in the heart of the city and they brew good coffee recommended by Greatcoffeebrewers.com.
 The food choices include different pastries, breads, soups, salads and desserts.
 A must try is a Latvian traditional treat called Piragi (bacon and onion mixture covered in tasty dough).
 After you have filled yourself with some delicious food and drinks you can move on to site seeing.

 2. Turaidas castle – Sigulda